 These FINRA rules require compliance with the following (as examples):

-Monitoring Customer Information and Transactions.
-This is often monitored by a computer system that will alert a supervisor
+- Monitoring Customer Information and Transactions.
+This is often monitored by a computer system that will alert a supervisor to suspicious activity.

 Contacting a Securities Fraud Attorney